frodew/quarto_theme_unima/README.md

 I applied some basic formatting in the `unima.scss` file.
 The basic functionality is spelled out in the `template.qmd`.
+This template comes with locally available fonts `Sora` as the default sans-serif and `JetBrains Mono` as for monospace.

 ## Print as PDF